 How Training Can Help with Pica Disorder

 Dogs and pica can be a tricky combination.
 Training, however, can be a fantastic way to take control of a dog with pica disorder.
-It’s possible to train your dog to safely avoid eating non-food objects through distraction techniques and rewards.
+It’s possible to train your dog to avoid eating non-food objects through distraction techniques and rewards safely.

 Training has the added bonus of being a great way to spend some special bonding time with your faithful friend.
 Not only will your dog gain the ability to identify what he can and can’t eat, but mental stimulation is a great way to de-stress.